 The original house had a dilapidated screen porch tacked onto the side that was only accessible from the central hall and kitchen.
 Now, the house features an enclosed porch that folds neatly into the new addition.
-The new porch is the perfect space for entertaining with its access to multiple living spaces.
+With its access to multiple living spaces, the new porch is perfect for entertaining.

 Included in the new addition, the main-level master suite offers an escape for the adults.
 Colors and patterns -- soothing blues and botanical prints -- reflect the home's proximity to the coast.
 Classic furnishings, such as the charming end table and vintage bed frame, reflect the area's French and Spanish heritage.

 To ensure the addition felt like a part of the existing house, much attention was given to the details.
 For example, the bay window in the new master suite echoes the bay window found in the dining room and creates a cozy little seating area drenched in natural light.
 Charming floral curtains can be pushed aside to reveal the entirety of each window, making the room seem larger and more open.